CheremyP/NLP-web-application/README.md

 Linguify is an open-source web application that utilizes React, JavaScript, Python, TailwindCSS, and Flask back-end.
 It serves as an excellent tool for those who want to convert text from one language to another.

 ## Features
+- 🌍 **Internationalization** - Say goodbye to language barriers and hello to a world of communication with our audio translation web app.
-- 🌍 **Internationalization** - A total of 85 languages to translate and enables real-time audio translation
+With a total of 85 languages to translate and enables real-time audio translation

 - 🛸 **Files** - Compatible with various files like mp3,m4a,